ShotgunApe/River/README.md

 - Also there were an other dataset used in this project:
     1. A large dataset from Wifire Commons to get the coordinates of all the counties boundaries [WifireCommons](https://wifire-data.sdsc.edu/nl/dataset/counties-in-california/resource/1dba9680-5ed6-4061-b070-165d394b0508?inner_span=True).
+- To predict using the model, we use the ```weather.gov``` API to get the current forecast for a particular area.
+This is then fed into the pre-trained model.

 ### Deployment
 - You can find the application [here](https://river-dpr6.onrender.com/).